rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

 2. Click **Edit** or the pencil icon in the upper right corner.
 3. Look for the **Management > Configuration Template** section.

-   In this tab, you will see all available settings.
+   In this tab, you will see all the available configurations.

 !!! info "Observation"
     Pay attention to the device system, as configuration templates are created differently for different systems.